 |ASCII Interrogator with X.25 Card||D-SK-183-10A-00|

-It's 3:37 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 11:04 AM on Monday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.